USA Funerals

 General Price List Requirements: Practical Steps and Documents

-During 2025, the landscape of funeral planning is shifting toward digital transparency and more flexible payment options.
-However, the core legal protections remain your strongest asset.
-In this guide, we will break down exactly what a GPL should look like, how to use it to compare costs, and what your rights are when walking into any funeral home in the United States.
+Funeral planning has moved toward more digital pricing and flexible payment options, but your core legal protections under the Funeral Rule remain your strongest tool.
+This guide explains what a GPL must include, how to use it to compare costs, and what your rights are at any funeral home in the United States.

 The "Big Three" Documents Every Family Needs